Don’t Get Fooled!

 We encourage you to remain vigilant and adopt additional security measures, such as:

 Scammers often pretend to be contacting you on behalf of the government.
 They might use a real name, like the FTC, Social Security Administration, IRS, or Medicare, Federal Reserve, or make up a name that sounds official.
-Some pretend to be from a business you know, like a your bank, utility company, a tech company, or even a charity asking for donations.
+Some pretend to be from a business you know, like your bank, utility company, a tech company, or even a charity asking for donations.

 They use technology to change the phone number that appears on your caller ID.
 So the name and number you see might not be real.